 Over all the ease of use, the quality, and the monthly and annual savings made this a no-brainer for me.
 After I ran the numbers, there was no way I could convince myself not to buy it.

 Where to Buy It

 Ooma is available online and at a variety of brick and mortar stores.
 The list price is $149.99 for the Ooma Telo, which is the model I bought.
-But you can always find it at less than the list price.
-I bought mine from Amazon on Black Friday for around $135, including shipping.
-But they are even less expensive now.
-Costco also carries it and has good deals from time to time (unfortunately, their online deal was sold out when I tried to buy it there).
+You can shop around to see if you can find low prices at different stores, or you can just buy it directly from Ooma.
+Costco also carries it sometimes, and usually has good deals if it is in stocl (unfortunately, their online deal was sold out when I tried to buy it there).
 Keep in mind you need a Costco membership to buy it there.

 How to Set Up Your Ooma Telo Device

 Step 1 and 2: Activate Your Ooma & Choose a Phone Number:

 You will need to activate your Ooma before you can use it.
 This is done with an activation code found on the bottom of the device.
 After you enter your activation code, you are required to choose a phone number.
 Here is the cool thing: you can choose a new phone number in any US area code, regardless of where you live.
 There is no additional charge for choosing any available number in those area codes, and what is even better is that you can keep this number as long as you own your Ooma.
 I like this feature, because it means that I can keep a number indefinitely, regardless of where I live.
 I am not planning on moving any time soon, but it is nice to know that I won’t have to deal with getting a new phone number wherever I end up, and I won’t have to deal with contacting everyone and giving them my new information.

 What if you want to keep your old number?
 You can do that to.
 Ooma makes it easy to port your old number, which is what I will be doing.
 There is an associated cost, which is approximately $40 at the time of writing. however, it is free when you buy the premium service for the first year, which is approximately $120/yr.